mindungil/mindungil.github.io/content/en/_index.md

       # Reduce spacing
       spacing:
         padding: [0, 0, 0, 0]

+- block: collection
+    content:
+      title: Selected Projects
+      text: I enjoy making things.
+Here are a selection of projects that I have worked on over the years.
+      filters:
+        folders:
+          - project
+    design:
+      view: article-grid
+      fill_image: false
+      columns: 3

   - block: cta-card
     demo: true # Only display this section in the Hugo Blox Builder demo site
     content: